Community

 PARK CITY, Utah — The Centennial House is being brought back to life, but first, it needs to be torn down.

-The team at PJ Builders that’s leading the restoration is in the midst of demolishing the house, which has been condemned for safety concerns since 2007.
-Before demolition, the team salvaged all the historical exterior wood, the doors, unbroken windows, and weathervane to be incorporated into the rebuild.
+The team at PJ Builders that’s leading the reconstruction is in the midst of deconstructing the house, which has been condemned for safety concerns since 2007.
+Before bringing in the excavators, the team salvaged all the historical exterior wood, the doors, unbroken windows, and weathervane to be incorporated into the rebuild.

-The building was stripped of its exterior wood before demolition.
+The building was stripped of its exterior wood before the rest was taken down using an excavator.
 Photo: PJ Builders

 Everything inside the building was unusable, according to PJ Builders, due to lack of upkeep as the building has been uninhabitable and unmaintained for over 20 years.